AngeloJacobo/DDR3-Notes/README.md

 - X8 means 8 bit data bus.
 So 4 instance of X8 will be needed to have a total of 32 bit word.
 X4 (8 instance), x8(4 instance), x16(2 instance)
 - In DDR3, there is no page burst unlike in SDR.
 Just burst lengths of 4 and 8.
 - DQS strobe is like a secondary clock used for data transfers
-- In write operation, the DDR memory is sampling DQ every edge of DQS (the DQS is aligned to the input clock).
-This means the DDR controller is tasked to shift the data so that data is stable at every clock edge.
-- In read operation, the DDR memory changes the data every edge of DQS (the DQS is aligned to the input clock).
-This means data is stable except on the edges of the DDR memory input clock.
-The usual way for the DDR controller to read/sample the data is to shift the DDR controller's internal clock by 90° so it can sample the data on the middle of data eye.
-- - On writes, the host sends DQS phase shifted by 90 degrees and the DRAM catches DQ in the middle of its validity window (using DQS as the clock edge).
-On reads, the DRAM sends DQS aligned with DQ, and the host (the controller) phase-shifts DQS internally using a Delay Locked Loop (DLL) so that it can capture DQ on the middle of its data eye.

 - High throughput sequencing necessary in Genome analysis is limited by data movement of DRAM (memory bottleneck)